This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ozone Layer Depletion”.

 12. Which one of the following cause ozone layer depletion?

 c) Sodium silicate

 Explanation: Methyl chloroform belongs to ‘Ozone Depleting Substances’.
 There are other chemical substances apart from the chlorofluorocarbons that are generally grouped as ozone depleting substances.
 Methyl chloroform used on making industrial solvents.

 13. Which compound which used in fire extinguishers cause ozone layer depletion?

 a) Sodium aluminates

 d) Sulfurous silicate

 Explanation: Halons are compounds formed by Br, F and C. Because of its ability to put out fires, they are used in fire extinguishers, although their manufacture and use is prohibited in many countries because of their ozone depleting action.

-14. State true or false.
-The reduced in the use of CFCs completely prevents the ozone layer depletion.
+14. The reduced in the use of CFCs completely prevents the ozone layer depletion.